-And what could be a better way to understand the right way to design your presentations than learn it from Presentation Experts?
+And what could be a better way to understand the right way to design your presentations than learn it from a presentation company?
 In this article, we share the standard structure of an effective PowerPoint presentation, in addition to some practical tips on how to implement this structure technically, using PowerPoint.

 What Is the Standard Presentation Structure?

 A decent presentation always has an important story to tell and, just like any other narration, it primarily consists of three basic sections: introduction, main body, and conclusion.

 The first section in your presentation should be an introduction.
 It should set the tone for your entire presentation and explain to the audience what they can expect from your presentation.
 Here are some of the slides you may want to add in the introduction section:

 - The title of the presentation

 - The objective(s) of the presentation

 As you can guess, this will be the main section of your presentation, where you explain your topic of concern.
 Break down your content into bite-sized points, arrange them in a logical order, and then present all the information you would like to share with your audience, in order to support each of your points.

 This section is to summarise all the key points or highlights from your presentation.
 Share with your audience how this information will help them in the future.
 Finally, thank the audience for viewing your presentation.

 Tips for Structuring a PowerPoint Presentation